-Arup, in joint venture with Atkins China Ltd, has been appointed by the MTR Corporation to carry out the preliminary design of the Hong Kong tunnel section for the Guangzhou-Shenzhen-Hong Kong Express Rail Link (XRL).
+Arup, in joint venture with Atkins China Ltd, was appointed by the MTR Corporation to carry out the preliminary design of the Hong Kong tunnel section for the Guangzhou-Shenzhen-Hong Kong Express Rail Link (XRL).

 Complete in 2018, the XRL provides high speed rail services from Hong Kong to Guangzhou and a connection to the national high-speed passenger rail network serving major mainland cities outside Guangdong province.

 The total length of the XRL is 142km and the Hong Kong section consists of approximately 26km of tunnel from a new terminus station in West Kowloon to the boundary at Huanggang.
 The work includes tunnel ventilation shafts/adits, associated ancillary buildings and facilities, emergency access shafts and an emergency rescue station, plus stabling and a first line maintenance point.